lgersman/pragmatic-angular/README.md

 ### Background

-I started years ago with the same mantra as many others :
+I started years ago coding the same mantra as many others :

 > Wrap your [jQuery] plugin in a [AngularJS] directive for better readability.